As an Amazon Associate we earn from qualifying purchases. Learn more.

 Frequently Asked Questions

-How should I size and adjust a harness to prevent rubbing?
+How should I test a new harness or collar to avoid chafing?

 How We Selected These Products